dewan-ahmed/dewan-ahmed.github.io/_posts/2026-03-17-devrel-measurement-paradox.md

   - devrel
 ---

-Over the past year, I’ve had a recurring conversation with developer advocates at different companies, different stages, different products.
+Over the past year, I’ve had a recurring conversations with developer advocates at different companies, different stages, different products.
 The details change.
 The frustration doesn’t.
 They feel like they’re being evaluated by a rulebook that was written for a different role entirely.
 I’ve written before about [why DevRel is worth every penny you invest in them](https://www.dewanahmed.com/why-paying-devrel/) and the [identity crisis that plagues the role](https://www.dewanahmed.com/identity-crisis-devrel/).
 But there’s a more specific problem underneath both of those — one that I haven’t seen addressed directly: the measurement standard applied to developer advocacy is unlike any other role in the company.

 After sitting with this long enough, I think I understand why.
 Developer advocacy is the only role in a technology company that gets held accountable for both what it produces and what it causes.
 At the same time.
 With no agreed model for connecting the two.

 I want to explore four things in this blog:

 1. The specific double standard DevRel faces that engineering and sales do not.
-1. Why the "attribution is hard" excuse cuts both ways — and how to actually solve it.
+2. Why the "attribution is hard" excuse cuts both ways — and how to actually solve it.
-1. The community bias baked into most DevRel measurement frameworks — and the enterprise dimension that gets ignored entirely.
+3. The community bias baked into most DevRel measurement frameworks — and the enterprise dimension that gets ignored entirely.
-1. What a fair measurement framework looks like when it’s aligned to where the business actually is.
+4. What a fair measurement framework looks like when it’s aligned to where the business actually is.

 ## Output and outcome are not the same thing